Characters: The Wheel Of Time Taveren

 - Subversion: in A Memory of Light we learn that he makes plants grow by quietly singing a song that makes plants grow.

 - Good Is Not Nice: Well, to start with, even if Rand wins, the world's still gonna be a shambles.
 He started out nice enough, but in Randland, it really does suck to be the Chosen One.
+Subverted as of Towers of Midnight.

 - Gray Eyes: Sometimes appearing as blue eyes in the right lighting.

-- Heroic BSOD: An epic version over the course of the entire series, especially in The Gathering Storm.
+- Heroic BSOD: An epic version over the course of the series, especially in The Gathering Storm.

 - How Do I Shot Web?: All the channelers experience this to a large degree, but Rand especially: despite being the reincarnation of the most powerful magician ever, he still does half of everything by instinct, sometimes learning from himself by Mega Manning a spell he didn't know existed until he saw himself cast it; and sometimes he can't even touch the Power at all.
 He finally manages to Take A Level In Badass during the fifth book, when he gets a teacher, Asmodean himself.